Ayurvedic Morning Routine | 6 Rituals for a Calm and Centered Day

 As with all herbs, the tenet of Ayurveda is that what works well for one person may be incorrect for another.
 To know what herbs are correct for you, schedule a consultation with a seasoned Certified Ayurvedic Practitioner.

 Herbal remedies are a key component of an Ayurvedic morning routine.
 But the best regimen is laser-specific to each person.
-Book a consultation with Saumya Ayurveda to discover which herbs are optimally supportive and effective for YOU.
+Consult an experienced Certified Ayurvedic Practitioner to find the right herbal supplements that suit your body constitution, or doshic picture.

 There is a saying, "The mind is more in the body, than the body is in the mind."
 The Saumya 3 Step Meditation Process shifts us from fight-flight-freeze mode, to rest-restore-relax mode.
 Give it a try for forty days and observe the changes.
 The more grounded and relaxed we are, the smoother life flows.